Skip to content

 R provides several ways of parallelizing your computations.
 We describe them briefly here and outline their use below:

 1. Threaded linear algebra.
-R on Savio is already set up to use Intel's MKL package for linear algebra.
+In the future, R on Savio may be set up to use Intel's MKL package for linear algebra.
 MKL can automatically use multiple cores on a single machine, as described below.

 2. Multi-process parallelization on a single node.
 You can use functions provided in R packages such as future, foreach and parallel to run independent calculations across multiple cores on a single node.